glejdis/Whole-Slide-MIL-for-Predicting-Axillary-Lymph-Node-Metastasis/README.md

 Some of the best results obtained from our experiemnts are given in folders `plots`, `plots_no_clinical`, `plots_no_Segmentation` and `logs`.

+Image below shows the confusion matrix (left) and the ROC curves (right) of DL-CNB+C model with VGG-13 BN for feature extraction without tumor segmentation in predicting N0 and N(+) classes in the test cohort (0: N0, 1: N(+)).
 <img src="./images/test_roc_cm_13_nos.png">